hookup culture statistics

 20208.17.92.5%

-• In 2020 the discrepancy between how many hookups male versus female college students report are at +2.5%, which is the lowest point (only 0.2 hookups more reported by male students compared to female students).
+• In 2020 the discrepancy between how many hookups male versus female college students reported was +2.5%, which is the lowest point (only 0.2 hookups were reported by male students compared to female students).

 • The average number of reported hookups fell from 8.8 in 2000 to 8.0 in 2020.

-However, the number of hookups that men and woman report are not the only difference.
+However, the number of hookups that men and women report is not the only difference.

 Another interesting look into the dataset revealed that…